Shigaraki train disaster: Aftermath

 SKR suspended passenger service while the Shiga Prefecture and Ministry of Transport conducted investigations, and service did not reopen until December 1991.
 When service resumed, the use of Onotani Signal Station as a passing point was discontinued.
 As a result, service frequency was reduced from twice an hour to once an hour, with operation in only one direction at any time.

-In 1999, the two companies have had a complaint set against them for having negligence for the victims of the train disaster.
-In the same year, the two companies were put on trial in the Ōtsu District Court.
-In 2002, in the Osaka High Court, the West Japan Railway Company was found guilty of negligence.
-The West Japan Railway Company however did not appeal against the verdict of the High Court.
+The two companies were sued for negligence in the Ōtsu District Court in 1993, which found them both guilty in 1999.
+JR West appealed to the Osaka High Court, but their appeal was rejected in 2002.
+The cost of the compensation the SKR was required to pay led to Shiga Prefecture and Koka City taking ownership of the line's infrastructure to prevent the railway's bankruptcy.

-JR West discontinued through train operations to the Shigaraki Line, while other Japan Railways Group companies similarly discontinued non-regular through train operations to private and Third Sector railway lines.
+JR West discontinued through train operations to the Shigaraki Line, while other Japan Railways Group companies similarly discontinued non-regular through train operations to private and third-sector railway lines.

 The World Ceramic Festival, which was to continue until May 26, was cancelled the day following the accident.